Advanced Water Media Painting

 Level: Students who have already taken classes with Carolann will be eligible to take this advanced class.

-SMALL CLASS SIZE!
-This class is for the intermediate to the advanced student looking to sustain or improve their watercolor, acrylic, or water-soluble oil painting techniques in a supportive environment.
-Please take note that the class is split up into two classrooms (3A & 9A) and Carolann will go back and forth.
+This class is for the intermediate to the advanced student looking to sustain or improve their watercolor, acrylic, or water-soluble oil painting techniques in a supportive environment. *Please take note that the Tuesday class will be divided into two classrooms 3A & 5A, and the instructor will go back and forth.

 Download Materials List